 As a biodegradable and renewable material, organic fertilizers are an excellent choice for those looking for more environmentally friendly lawn care.
 Since organic fertilizers are made up of materials that occur naturally, there are many different materials that you can use to fertilize your lawn, all of which contain beneficial ingredients such as microbes, bacteria, and fungi.

 Whether you prefer a dry or liquid fertilizer, the best way to ensure that your soil is healthy and nutrient-rich is by applying a nutrient-rich lawn treatment.
 If you’re interested in learning more, find out more ways to reuse organic material as lawn fertilizer.
-No matter which type of organic fertilizer you use, take pride in knowing that you are reusing matter for a secondary purpose in improving your lawn care.
+No matter which type of organic fertilizer you use, take pride in knowing that you are reusing matter for a secondary purpose of improving your lawn care.

 When it comes to organic fertilizers, you can create lawn food in your backyard by composting.
 Composting refers to the matter created after combining vegetable matter, grass clippings, and leaves.
 After the decomposition, the organic material left behind is full of live, microbial goodness.
 Once applied to the soil, this matter works to restore the humus that works to nourish the grass.